agnescameron/food_schemas/README.md

 ## Recipe Schema Composer

-This script takes the output of a recipe scraper, composes it into a schema using the [FoodON food ontology](https://github.com/FoodOntology/foodon) and inserts it into a sqlite database that satisfies the schema specified in [references/](https://github.com/FoodOntology/foodon).
-This can then be serialised into assertions using the [io-sqlite](https://github.com/underlay/io-sqlite) module.
+This script takes the output of a recipe scraper, composes it into a schema using the [FoodON food ontology](https://github.com/FoodOntology/foodon) and inserts it into a grph database that satisfies the schema specified in [references/](https://github.com/FoodOntology/foodon).
 So long as the recipe scraper module is structured correctly (see instructions below), this script will run with any arbitrary scraper.

 ### Setup